blukatdevelopment/UnchainedWorldsOld/character_creation/classes/warrior.md

 the attack.

 ### Violent Grapple Break
-When a creature fails an attempted grapple on you, you may use your reaction to make an attack against them.
+When a creature fails an attempted grapple on you, you may make an attack against them.

 ### Zealous Strike
 When a creature enters your attack range, you may use your reaction to make an